Intelligent control + Cost-effective planning

 What does bus communication mean at D+H?

-Generally speaking, the term “bus” in information Technology refers to a system for transmitting data between multiple nodes in a network using a shared transmission path.
-Today, there are all different kinds of bus systems, such as in cars (CAN bus) or in smart homes (KNX, LON, BACnet etc.).
-In most cases, the most important nodes of a smoke extraction and ventilation network are a building management system, the window drives and, if necessary, the control panels.
+In a general sense, the term 'bus' in information technology refers to a system for transmitting data between multiple nodes in a network using a shared transmission path.
+Today, there are many different kinds of bus systems, such as in cars (CAN bus) or in smart homes (KNX, LON, BACnet etc.).
+In most cases, the most important nodes in a smoke vent and ventilation network are a building management system, the window drives and, if necessary, the control panels.

-Protocols are used as transmission paths in order to meet therequirements for system-internal, secure and stable communication.
-These protocols can be transported both via Radio signal or via cable.
-Through the establishment of a common protocol, the individual devices can “talk with each other”, i.e. exchange information – in other words, “bus communication”.
+Protocols are used as transmission paths in order to meet the requirements for system-internal, secure and stable communication.
+These protocols can be transported both via radio signals or via cable.
+Using the same protocol, the individual devices can 'talk' to each other, i.e. exchange information – in other words, 'bus communication'.